 Ricotta cheese is a genuine Italian sourced and manufactured cheese made from cow’s or sheep’s milk.
 In fact, Ricotta is the leftover whey of mozzarella cheese and is cooked until curd is formed.
 This curd mass is used to make Ricotta.

-This cheese is soft, white in color, slightly sweet in taste, and not greasy or too fatty like many other kinds of cheese.
-Therefore, it can be an ideal substitute for mascarpone cheese if you want to reduce the fat in dishes.
+It is soft, white in color, slightly sweet in taste, and not greasy or too fatty like many other cheeses.
+So it can be an ideal substitute for mascarpone cheese if you want to reduce the fat in dishes.
 Likewise, you can use Mascarpone as the substitution for Ricotta.
 They can replace each other.

 Not only is it low in fat, Ricotta actually contains less fat than Mascarpone, so it’s good for a healthy diet, reducing fat and cholesterol.